HunterMott/Noteworthy/README.md

 - Clean and efficent code.
 - Add and remove items on a to do list.
-- Add edit and remove notes in a note section.
+- Add and remove notes in a note section.
 - Navagation bar to get around the site.
 - Styled to look clean and minimal.